-An HIV test costs around 60 Swiss francs.
+The prices for an HIV rapid test vary (between 45 and 60 francs).
 If you take the test anonymously, you should be prepared to pay for it yourself.
 If the test is carried out on the instructions of a doctor or in a hospital, your health insurance company will cover the costs.

-An HIV positive test result can demonstrate the presence of HIV in the blood earlier, if the first HIV positive test result is confirmed by a second HIV test.
+An HIV-positive test result can detect the presence of HIV in the blood at an earlier stage, but it is important that the first HIV-positive result is confirmed by a second HIV test.

-Must I use protection during the three months until the reliable negative test result arrives?
+Must I use protection for six weeks until I get a reliable negative test result?

-Will anyone know if I am HIV positive?
+Will anyone be notified if I'm HIV positive?

-No. This information is subject to doctor-patient confidentiality.
-It is up to you alone to inform people of your HIV infection.
-For statistical reasons however, a report will be sent, anonymized, to the Federal Office of Public Health.
+No. This information is subject to medical confidentiality.
+You alone decide who you want to tell about your HIV infection.
+For statistical purposes, however, a report must be submitted anonymously to the Federal Office of Public Health.

 Can I be tested for HIV without my consent?